-All rights reserved.
-No part of this documentation shall be reproduced, stored in a retrieval system, or transmitted by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of Invensys Systems, Inc. No copyright or patent liability is assumed with respect to the use of the information contained herein.
-Although every precaution has been taken in the preparation of this documentation, the publisher and the author assume no responsibility for errors or omissions.
-Neither is any liability assumed for damages resulting from the use of the information contained herein.
+No part of this documentation shall be reproduced, stored in a retrieval system, or transmitted by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of AVEVA.
+No liability is assumed with respect to the use of the information contained herein.

-The information in this documentation is subject to change without notice and does not represent a commitment on the part of Invensys Systems, Inc. The software described in this documentation is furnished under a license or nondisclosure agreement.
-This software may be used or copied only in accordance with the terms of these agreements.
+Although precaution has been taken in the preparation of this documentation, AVEVA assumes no responsibility for errors or omissions.
+The information in this documentation is subject to change without notice and does not represent a commitment on the part of AVEVA.
+The software described in this documentation is furnished under a license agreement.
+This software may be used or copied only in accordance with the terms of such license agreement.